Technology

 Neurodata Lab, partners with Promobot demonstrating important strides towards the goal of developing empathetic AI

-Neurodata Lab, company that is making steps towards the next generation of Emotion AI, today announces its integration with Promobot’s commercial, autonomous robot.
+Neurodata Lab, a company that is making steps towards the next generation of Emotion AI, today announces its integration with Promobot’s commercial, autonomous robot.
 This collaboration will enable the robot to better understand and interpret human emotions, and engage in human-like conversations and interactions.
 The ability of the Emotion AI enhanced robot to comprehend human emotions and personalize its reaction promises to create value for businesses and increase customer loyalty.

 Promobot is a commercial robot built to help businesses increase the quality of their services by moving autonomously and helping with navigation, answering any questions and presenting promotional materials, all the while remembering everyone with whom it interacts.
 The company recently collaborated with U.S. firm Intellitronix, which will distribute 2,800 robots in the U.S. after signing a deal worth $56 million.